AOx0/masm/README.md

 Here the `main` function is the entrypoint, the entrypoint routine should always be named main or _start

-WWe compile the file with:
+We compile the file with:

 ```bash
 masm -p main.s -o main.o